 Tax season can be a challenging time for small business owners and is something that most dread every year.
 Accountwell Co is a boutique accounting firm based in Calgary, AB specializing in services for entrepreneurs, start-ups, and small businesses.
-We asked Joanna, the founder of Accountwell Co, for tips and strategies that small business owners can implement around tax season as well as the rest of the year.
-We're so thankful that she took the time to share her knowledge and experience with the Shop Local CANADA community.
+We asked Joanna, the founder and Partner of Accountwell Co, for tips and strategies that small business owners can implement around tax season as well as the rest of the year.
+We’re so thankful that she took the time to create this ‘guide to tax season for small business owners’ and share her knowledge and experience with the Shop Local CANADA community.
 Enjoy and happy tax season!

 It’s that time of year again – everyone is talking taxes and it’s at the top of your mind even though you’ve been trying to avoid it all year.
 Besides just getting your taxes filed to avoid scary calls from the CRA and those hefty penalties and interest – tax season is a great opportunity to get a clear picture of your company’s financial health.

 Money is the bloodline of your business so it’s important to have a finger on the pulse of your finances and not be afraid of it.